 The Honorable A. Leon Higginbotham, Jr. Memorial Lecture was instituted by Penn’s Afro-American Studies Program (predecessor of the Center for Africana Studies) in 1989 in honor of Judge Higginbotham’s contributions to the American legal and scholarly communities.
 Presented during the fall semester each year, the lecture focuses on a topic, event, or personality in African American and African diasporic communities of either historical or contemporary significance in the areas of history, sociology, social justice, or law.

 Ta-Nehisi Coates' new book We Were Eight Years in Power: An American Tragedy will be on sale at the event.

 Hosted by the Center for Africana Studies and Penn Law

-Co-sponsored by Penn Social Policy & Practice, Penn Graduate School of Education, Penn African-American Resource Center, Penn Black Alumni Society and the Annenberg Center for Performing Arts.
+Co-sponsored by the Annenberg School for Communication, School of Social Policy & Practice, Graduate School of Education, African-American Resource Center, and the Black Alumni Society.

 The event will be streamed live on our Facebook page.
 Click here to view.